KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

     .image_usage(vk::ImageUsageFlags::COLOR_ATTACHMENT)
 ```

 The `image_array_layers` specifies the amount of layers each image consists of.
 This is always `1` unless you are developing a stereoscopic 3D application.
-The `image_usage` bitmask specifies what kind of operations we'll use the images in the swap chain for.
+The `image_usage` bitmask specifies what kind of operations we'll use the images in the swapchain for.
 In this tutorial we're going to render directly to them, which means that they're used as color attachment.
 It is also possible that you'll render images to a separate image first to perform operations like post-processing.
-In that case you may use a value like `vk::ImageUsageFlags::TRANSFER_DST` instead and use a memory operation to transfer the rendered image to a swap chain image.
+In that case you may use a value like `vk::ImageUsageFlags::TRANSFER_DST` instead and use a memory operation to transfer the rendered image to a swapchain image.

 ```rust,noplaypen
     .image_sharing_mode(image_sharing_mode)
     .queue_family_indices(&queue_family_indices)
 ```

-Next we'll provide the image sharing mode and indices of the queue families permitted to share the swap chain images.
+Next we'll provide the image sharing mode and indices of the queue families permitted to share the swapchain images.

 ```rust,noplaypen
     .pre_transform(support.capabilities.current_transform)
 ```

-We can specify that a certain transform should be applied to images in the swap chain if it is supported (`supported_transforms` in `capabilities`), like a 90 degree clockwise rotation or horizontal flip.
+We can specify that a certain transform should be applied to images in the swapchain if it is supported (`supported_transforms` in `capabilities`), like a 90 degree clockwise rotation or horizontal flip.
 To specify that you do not want any transformation, simply specify the current transformation.

 ```rust,noplaypen
     .composite_alpha(vk::CompositeAlphaFlagsKHR::OPAQUE)